-- Don Stewart, Birmingham, AL.
+- Don Stewart, Birmingham, AL

 The board game for horrible people.

+ONEUPMANSHIP is all about having a good time with family and friends.
 No it's not, it's about winning – pure and simple.
 Just kidding!
 Play the game like you mean it: Buy low, sell high.
 Wheel and deal.
 Then double deal.
 Live large.
 Lose huge.
 My building's bigger.
 25 pushups?
 Boom.
 Boom.
 Boom.
 Trophy Wife swap, anyone?
 Indian Arm Wrestling... ha, piece of cake.
 Yikes!
 Bankruptcy happens.
 The first player to reach $100,000 wins.

 Once a hippie, always a...

 "Hello, I'm Michael Martelli here in Salisbury, North Carolina.
 I'm just here to talk to you a bit about ONEUPMANSHIP, a game I had the pleasure of playing with my friends in the prototype stage.
 I like to call it a family board game for a grown-up family.
 It reminds me of Monopoly with a lot more depth, a lot more challenges, and a lot more nuance.
 If you like a fun, cutthroat game with an economic theme, then this is definitely a game you would enjoy.
 I highly recommend it!"